GPetrites/Fable.React-Hook-Form/docs/useForm.md

 ```
 ## [```form.handleSubmit submitHandler errorHandler```](https://react-hook-form.com/api/useform/reset)

-Function to use to create a
+Creates a Function which can be usee to initiate submitting a form.

 **submitHandler :** ```'T -> unit```
-Function to handle submit when the form is in a valid state
+<br>Function to handle submit when the form is in a valid state

 > ```'T``` is the type supplied as ```DefaultValues```

 **errorHandler :** ```obj -> unit```
-Function to handle submit when the for is in an invalid state
+<br>Function to handle submit when the for is in an invalid state

 **Returns :** ```Browser.Types.Event -> unit```
-A function to call to trigger a submit
+<br>A function to call to trigger a submit

 **Example**